alter5/citygo-backend-nodejs/README.md

 # Unit Testing
 Unit testing is done using Jest
 ### Testing the Endpoints
-The Supertest package is used to simulate calls to back-end endpoints
+The Supertest package is used to simulate requests to back-end endpoints

 ### Testing the Database
 In Jest, test suites run on their own threads